ono-otw/ono-otw.github.io/index.md

 <img src="/Images/Signin-Mock%20Up.png">

 ###  Profile Page
 This where you can see the profile of the deliverer or customer.
 It shows the user's favorites, and past orders/delivery.
-A functional rating system is yet to be implemented.
 <img src="/Images/Profile-Mockup.gif">

 You can edit your profile below.
 Your venmo will only be shown upon delivery/ordering to the customer/deliver.